JCNTH/trackingdemo/backend/CAPABILITIES.md

 - Upper body (11-22): shoulders, elbows, wrists, hands
 - Lower body (23-32): hips, knees, ankles, feet

+**Z-axis estimation:** MediaPipe estimates depth using a statistical model trained on human pose datasets.
+The Z coordinate:
+- Is relative to the hip center (origin point)
+- Uses approximate meters as units
+- Smaller values = closer to camera, larger = farther
+- **Important:** This is an ESTIMATE, not a true measurement.
+Single cameras cannot directly measure depth - they infer it from learned patterns of human proportions and perspective cues.

 ### 2. 2D Bar Tracking

+**What it does:** Estimates barbell position by analyzing wrist landmarks and extending along the forearm direction.

 ```
 ✅ Bar position from wrist midpoint
 ✅ Forearm-extended grip estimation